 The Organization follows guidance concerning the accounting for income taxes recognized in an entity's financial statements.
 This guidance prescribes a minimum probability threshold that a tax position must meet before a financial statement benefit is recognized.
-The minimum threshold is defined as a tax position that is more likely than not to be sustained upon examination by the applicable taxing authority, resolution of any related appeals or litigation processes, based on the technical merits of the position.
+The minimum threshold is defined as a tax position that is more likely than not to be sustained upon examination by the applicable taxing authority, including resolution of any related appeals or litigation processes, based on the technical merits of the position.
 The tax benefit to be recognized is measured as the largest amount of benefit that is greater than fifty percent likely of being realized upon ultimate settlement.
-The Organization does not believe there are any uncertain tax positions at December 31, 2015 and 2014.
+The Organization does not believe there are any uncertain tax positions at December 31, 2016 and 2015.
 Additionally, the Organization has not recognized any tax related interest and penalties in the accompanying financial statements.
-Federal tax years that remain open for examination include the years ended December 31, 2012 through December 31, 2015.